theNEOkun/nvim-dotfiles/README.md

-The colorscheme is a try to copy the helix default theme, due to the colors being so good It is built on top of [nightfox](https://github.com/EdenEast/nightfox.nvim) due to ease of use of building ontop of nightfox itself.
+The colorscheme is a try to copy the helix default theme, due to the colors being so good It is built on top of [nightfox](https://github.com/EdenEast/nightfox.nvim) due to ease of use of building on-top of nightfox itself.

 ## LSP